jaredszajkowski/jaredszajkowski.github.io/content/post/arch-linux-install/index.md

 image: cover.jpg
 draft: false
 categories:
-    - Tech
-    - Tutorials
-tags:
     - Arch Linux
+    - Linux
+# tags:
+#     - Arch Linux
-    - Thinkpad E15 Gen 2
+#     - Thinkpad E15 Gen 2
 # weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---